 The sturdy red lighthouse on the northernmost tip of the island is the symbol of Texel for many people.
 The lighthouse is open to the public.

-Seals found on the North Holland coast are brought to Ecomare.
+Seals found on the texel beach are brought to Ecomare.
 Seals have been taken here since 1952.

 Museum Kaap Skil is a museum of beachcombers and sailors, exhibiting items washed ashore, items from sunken ships, model ships and paintings of ships.